krishna-kishore-reddy/OKDCluster/README.md

 2. **DHCP Not Assigning IPs**:
    - Ensure the subnet and range match the server’s network.
    - Check interface configuration in `/etc/default/isc-dhcp-server`.

+3. **KEY Files to check**
+   - /var/named/inarm.in.zone #this is forward zone file, Permission for this file is -rw-r--r--.
+1 named named  605 Jan 17 09:30 inarm.in.zone
+   - /var/named/reverse.zon #reverse lookup zone, -rw-r--r--.
+1 named named  605 Jan 17 09:30 reverse.zone
+   - /etc/named.conf #DNS Configuration file. -rw-rw----.
+1 root named 2210 Jan 16 21:39 /etc/named.conf
+   - /etc/dhcp/dhcpd.conf #DHCP Configuration file. -rw-r--r--.
+1 root root 1034 Jan 17 09:01 /etc/dhcp/dhcpd.conf
+   - /var/lib/dhcpd/dhcpd.leases #This file will help to check the IP's assigned by the DHCP server, leases.
+   - Make sure SELinux is disabled.
+Otherwise you have to set the permession to the files accordingly, if SELinux is enabled you may see the error in creating a file for logs of named service.

 ---